 Actually, it’s not quite as tough as it used to be.
-Since our first visit to Hawaii in 2003, camera technology has come along way.
+Since our first visit to Hawaii in 2003, camera technology has come a long way.
 We started with a humble 2mpx compact camera and upgraded all the way up to a high-end DSLR.
-Recently, cameras have gotten so advanced (and so small), I’m back down to a mirrorless camera as my main camera, supplemented by a GoPro and Mavic drone.
+Recently, cameras have gotten so advanced (and so small), that I’m back down to a mirrorless camera as my main camera, supplemented by a GoPro and Mavic drone.

 We are often asked what kind of cameras we recommend.
-I thought you might like to get an idea of what accompanies me on most trips, so you can decide if you too wish to get the most out of your vacation photos and videos.
+I thought you might like to get an idea of what accompanies me on most trips, so you can decide if you, too, wish to get the most out of your vacation photos and videos.

 Budget Option: The Panasonic LUMIX DMC-ZS60 is a great compact camera that doesn’t require additional lenses and shoots 4k video!

-However, it’s not waterproof, so for those stunning underwater videos, I like to use this underwater telescopic pole:
+For those stunning underwater videos, I like to use this underwater telescopic pole:

 Not only does it help you to get your GoPro closer to the reef, but it also floats–so you don’t have to worry about losing your GoPro to the ocean bed. 😉